Champion for Children Advocacy Center

 “It shouldn't hurt to be a kid” and because of the Children’s Advocacy Center, child victims of abuse have a safe place to tell their story and feel secure in the knowledge that their abuser cannot reach them.
 The Advocacy Center provides a child-friendly facility, where victims of abuse can come and feel safe, while all agencies involving themselves in the case are available, on site, to meet the needs of the child.

-Benefits of the Children’s Advocacy Center
+Benefits of having a Children’s Advocacy Center In Your Community:

 - More offenders are held accountable because prosecutions are more successful.